An official website of the United States government

 -Meanwhile, another team attempted to capture the Beausejour radio station, but security was compromised and the SEALs were initially driven back.
 They finally destroyed the tower under heavy fire the next day.

--SEALs were also responsible for delivering four Air Force combat controllers
+responsible for delivering four Air Force combat controllers

 who would set up radio beacons.
 Unfortunately, delays resulted in a dark, stormy insertion with low visibility and high waves.
 One of the transport planes missed the drop zone, and four SEALs were lost off the island's coast.
 Their bodies were never recovered, and the mission was scrubbed.

 -While “Operation Urgent Fury” was technically a success, inter-service rivalry had resulted in poor joint preparation.
 This led to the Goldwater-Nichols Department of Defense Reorganization Act of Oct.
 4, 1986, meant to resolve these problems.

 U.S. invaded Panama

 on the night of Dec.
 19, 1989 to execute an arrest warrant against its dictator, President General Manuel Noriega, on charges of drug trafficking.
 SEALs were tasked with two missions.
 The first mission was simple — disable a boat Noriega might use to escape.

 -Their second task was to disable Noriega's Learjet at Paitilla Field and hold the airfield until relieved by conventional forces at H+5 hours.
 As SEAL forces began to infiltrate the southern end of the airfield at 2300, sounds of artillery fire began to fill the air.
 Four of the nine SEALs were killed in the ensuing firefight.